 The national sport of the Dominican Republic is Baseball ⚾

 A sport, that a regular foreigner can’t really follow and understand.
-In Europe this sport is fairly unknown and even in North America it has the reputation of being rather indolent, boring and complicated.
-After Basketball, Football, Ice hockey, several fighting and motorsports, Baseball is rather treated as an orphan.
+In Europe, this sport is fairly unknown and even in North America, it has the reputation of being rather indolent, boring, and complicated.
+After Basketball, Football, Ice hockey, several fighting, and motorsports, Baseball is rather treated as an orphan.

 The Dominican Republic could be perceived as a paradise for golf players as I wrote in an earlier article.
 But that’s more of a snobby rich kid sport or for wealthy tourists.
 The typical Dominican citizen doesn’t show interest in Golf, because they simply can’t afford to buy the equipment to play it.

-Even if Golf would be a serious topic in the Dominican population – I couldn’t personally decide which of the both sports is more boring.
+Even if Golf would be a serious topic in the Dominican population – I couldn’t personally decide which of both sports is more boring.

 Nocturnal entertainment in Santo Domingo is quite limited

 I can’t say, that there’s nothing going on in Santo Domingo.
 In fact, life happens in the Dominican Republic on the streets.
-One of the few exceptions are the recurring concerts at the ‘Monasterio de San Francisco’ in the Colonial Zone.
+One of the few exceptions is the recurring concerts at the ‘Monasterio de San Francisco’ in the Colonial Zone.

 The great thing about Colmados are that they also offered the before described delivery services.
 Whether you need a drinks, food, over-the-counter drugs or other consumables – They deliver it to your house for a reasonable price.

 But many people are sitting in (mostly green Presidente) plastic chairs everywhere around and drink beer or rum to chatter around.
-Dancing, smoking and alcohol drinking people in Colmados are funny to watch a couple of minutes.
+Dancing, smoking and alcohol drinking people in Colmados are funny to watch for a couple of minutes.
 Also participating every now and then is fine.
-But as a feature-length entertainment it’s simply not my preference for a whole evening.
+But as a feature-length entertainment, it’s simply not my preference for a whole evening.

 What you also will discover at almost every corner will be a table with four people sitting around and playing the tabletop game Domino.

-Of course there are some discotheques and bars scattered around Santo Domingo.
+Of course, there are some discotheques and bars scattered around Santo Domingo.
 The ones I discovered are nice but no real awe-factor.
 But this type of concentrated nightlife in a whole neighborhood isn’t almost existent in Santo Domingo.
 Compared to many other Latin American cities I discovered, Santo Domingo appears to me a little bit…how to explain…dull.

 I hope, that I could’ve helped you with your decision to live in Santo Domingo.
-By giving several pros and cons from the insiders perspective, you should have a better imagination now about Santo Domingo.
+By giving several pros and cons from the insider’s perspective, you should have a better imagination now about Santo Domingo.

-I’d be very happy, if you decide to leave a comment below or become a subscriber to my blog.
+I’d be very happy if you decide to leave a comment below or become a subscriber to my blog.
 Many other interesting articles are already in preparation.
 Never miss an update and follow me on social media!